 1.Each submission is checked for suitability when received by the editorial office, and may be rejected without review if it is outside the scope of the journal, is obviously of insufficient quality, or is missing important sections.
 If an article conforms to these standards then it will be sent to a reviewer by an editorial office staff member, who is either a PhD or other recognized expert in the field closest to the article’s topic.

-2. Allow one (1) month for our staff to review your article before inquiring about whether it is being considered for publication.
+2. Allow two (2) months for our staff to review your article before inquiring about whether it is being considered for publication.

 3. Reviews by our editorial board or an external reviewer will cover the following questions:

 a) whether the content of the article is consistent with the title stated in the title;